2020 HSBC Gold Credit Card Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

 The HSBC Gold card gives you 0% on balance transfers for the first 18 months, too.
 But that’s not quite as good of a deal, largely because HSBC Gold charges a fee equal to 4% of the amount transferred, or $10 if you transfer $250 or less.
 But it’s still very good compared to most of the competition.
-The average 0% balance transfer card gives you an 12.81-month break from interest and charges a transfer fee of less than 3%.
+The average 0% balance transfer card gives you 13 months break from interest and charges a transfer fee of about 3.06%.

 Much like you won’t see interest for a while when using the HSBC Gold Mastercard, you won’t ever find yourself earning rewards.
 The card doesn’t offer any – neither cash back, nor points or miles.
 That’s worth noting, for sure.
 But it shouldn’t matter one bit.
 Using the same card for everyday spending and carrying a balance from month to month is a bad idea because you wind up paying a lot more in interest, which cancels out the rewards.
 And no credit card truly excels in both categories.
 You can get far better terms overall by getting the best rewards card for everyday purchases and the best 0% credit card for expenses that will take longer than a month to pay off.

 The HSBC Gold credit card is definitely in best-0%-card conversation.
 So it’s certainly worthy of your consideration.
 You can learn everything else you’ll need to know about the offer below.